How to Achieve a First-Class Honours (1st) in UK University Essays

 The Brutal Truth

 A 2:1 shows the examiner that you attended the lectures and read the assigned handbook.
 A First-Class (70%+) demonstrates that you can critically challenge the module convenor's reading list.
-The jump from 65% to 72% relies entirely on independent research and critical synthesis.
+The jump from 65% to 72% typically requires independent research and critical synthesis.

 Grading Metric Upper Second-Class (2:1) (60% - 69%) First-Class Honours (1st) (70%+)